sdan-07/interview-talentscan-ai/README.md

 ---

-## ⭐ Support
+## Support

-If you like this project, consider giving it a ⭐ on GitHub!
+If you like this project, consider giving it a star on GitHub!